 Next, the European institutions cannot validly continue to want to fight against disinformation if they persistently persist in communicating in only one language.
 The first role of a politician is to provide better information to the public.
 And how to do it without going through the linguistic filter?
 Need we remind you that countries like Russia, China or the United States regularly make most of their decisions available in languages other than their official language, in particular in French, Spanish or German?
 To deprive itself of this tool amounts, in fact, for the EU to giving a premium to disinformation.

-By the way, let us specify by favoring a single language, you give a significant competitive advantage to the English-speaking press which does not need to translate and can take extracts with a simple cut and paste.
+By the way, let us specify by favoring a single language, you give a significant competitive advantage to the English-speaking press which does not need to translate and can take extracts from a simple cut and paste.
 The French-speaking press, and the others, are required to translate, even to interpret all the remarks as well as the technical terms.
 There is a clear distortion of competition, contrary to the European treaties.

 Finally, how do you want to "rebuild trust" with citizens, an objective set by yourself, without expressing yourself (minima) in the three working languages.
 This allows everyone to have a local language.